AMERICAN MADE MACHINES

 Following the outcome of legal action in 1854 Howe was able to claim a Royalty payment for each machine sold.
 However for sewing machines to be really practical they needed to use several other patented inventions, so in order to reduce disputes in 1856 Elias Howe, I.M.
 Singer & Co (est 1851), Grover & Baker (est 1852) and Wheeler & Wilson (est 1853) who owned the various patent rights formed the Sewing Machine Combination to licence manufacturers.
 The Combination held sway over the sewing machine industry in America until the last Patent expired in 1877.

 The need to pay what was a hefty licence fee does not seem to have deterred the expansion of the industry, although production remained small, in the late 1850's and 1860's a multitude of small producers began producing a wide range of machines.
 Firms with now unfamiliar sounding names such as Weed, Shaw & Clark, Florance, joined an ever increasing list of manufacturers.
-The Willcox & Gibbs machine working on a totally different principle meant that the Company (est 1857) was not beholden to Patent Combination and so it's cheap chain stitch machine proved extremely popular.

 In the 1870's and 1880's companies such as White, Domestic, New Home, Davis became established as major producers of sewing machines.
 Competition became fierce and gradually through bankruptcy's and mergers the number of companies steadily dropped until today just White and Singer still produce sewing machines.